sowdri/nutso/README.md

 ## String validators

-The following validators are applicable for `string` data types.
+The following validators are applicable for `string` data type.

 | name         | type       | default | description                                  |
 | ------------ | ---------- | ------- | -------------------------------------------- |